ismailbutthaleem/active-directory-security-lab/Documentation/README_Student.md

 CN=Users
 CN=Computers

 are not used for governance.
 These are containers rather than organisational units.
-Best practice is to move objects from these containers into specific OUs.
+Objects are expected to be moved into the correct OUs to keep policy and delegation predictable.

 This ensures: